mrspaceman/my-blog-pages/_posts/2023-07-17-system-design.md

 ### 1. Modularity:

-Modularity is the division of a software system into smaller, self-contained modules or components.
+Modularity is the division of a software system into smaller, self-contained, reusable modules or components (such as a authentication, auditing or logging components).
 Each module should perform a specific function and interact with other modules through well-defined interfaces.
 This approach promotes code reuse, simplifies testing, and isolates potential issues.

 ### 2. Abstraction: